 The 1950s were all about glamour, and Hollywood’s Golden Age stars were setting trends that every woman in America was after.
 Think Jane Russell, Lana Turner, and Marilyn Monroe.
-Big breasts, big hips, and small waists were a must– and if you didn’t have them naturally on your own, not to worry– there’s some 1950s lingerie for that.
+Big breasts, big hips, and small waists were a must– and if you didn’t have them naturally on your own, not to worry– there was some 1950s lingerie for that.

-The hourglass silhouette of the 1950s happened much thanks to the lingerie of the time.
+The hourglass silhouette of the 1950s happened thanks to the lingerie of the time.
 To achieve the desired fit and look of clothes on the outside, it was important to have the correct garments underneath to push up or flatten down areas of the body that needed to be pushed or flattened.
 The many styles of lingerie include bras, panties, slips, petticoats, girdles, stockings, and garters.

 1950s Lingerie: Bra

 There were many different styles of 1950s lingerie bras to choose from in the ’50s.
 Strapless, longline and bullet bras were among some of the most popular, just to name a few.
 The 1950s silhouette demanded bigger busts to balance out the required big hips.
 Instead of a natural 1940s bra that separated the breasts towards the sides, the 1950s bra pushed the breasts in, up and out to new extremes.
 Bigger was better.
-Natural was not the ideal look, as it was in the 1940s.
+Natural was not the ideal look as it was in the 1940s.

 1950s bras were either made of cotton, nylon or rayon and ranged from about $0.98- $2.50 depending on the fabric and the design.
 To add some glamour, bras could have taffeta trim, floral prints, lace, elaborate stitching, or accent bows.
 Elastic wasn’t always as durable and reliable as it is today, so caring for your lingerie was especially important.
 Hand washing was a must!

 Long line bras were especially popular because they were said to “slim the diaphragm, control and uplift.”
 They were usually strapless with uplifting cups and boned support down to the middle waist.
-With a low back cutout they also made it possible to wear strapless gowns or halter top dresses.
+With a low back cutout, they also made it possible to wear strapless gowns or halter top dresses.
 They were often paired with girdles or corsets for complete tummy control.
 Some had corset hooks or girdle tabs that attached to the inside top of the corset to prevent them from separating.

 Strapless Bra – One of the more expensive styles was the convertible bra, which is still popular today, that had straps that could be taken off.
 Many strapless bras had latex on the inside and “stay-up boning” that were supposed to prevent your bra from slipping down.
 For extra cleavage, bra cups were reduced to 3/4 or 1/2 cups (eh hem, the push up bra?).